Updated by the Progyny Clinical Team — September 2025.

-In honor of October’s National Pregnancy and Infant Loss Awareness Month, Progyny hosted a webinar on pregnancy loss and the physical and emotional rollercoaster that many experience.
-Our expert panelists discussed common myths about miscarriages, the different ways to process a loss, how to approach conversations with loved ones, and answered frequently asked questions.
+Progyny hosted a webinar on pregnancy loss and the physical and emotional rollercoaster that many experience.
+Our expert panelists discussed common myths about miscarriages, the different ways to process a loss, and how to approach conversations with loved ones.
+They also answered a few frequently asked questions.

 The webinar featured:

-- Dr. Georgia Witkin – Head of Member Services Development at Progyny, Assistant Professor of OB-GYN and Reproductive Sciences and Assistant Clinical Professor at Mount Sinai
+- Dr. Georgia Witkin – Director of Psychological Services and Wellness at RMA of New York, Assistant Professor of OB-GYN, Reproductive Sciences, and Psychiatry at Mount Sinai Medical Center

-- Arielle Bogorad– SVP of Employer Market Strategy at Progyny
+- Arielle Bogorad – SVP of Employer Market Strategy at Progyny and webinar host

-- Dr. Lora Shahine, FACOG – Reproductive Endocrinologist and OB-GYN at Pacific NW Fertility, Progyny network provider
+- Dr. Lora Shahine, FACOG – Reproductive Endocrinologist and OB-GYN at Pacific NW Fertility

-Miscarriage can be a tremendously difficult experience, but it is rarely talked about because of the stigma and shame that surrounds it.
+Pregnancy loss can be a tremendously difficult experience, but it is often not talked about because of the perceived stigma and shame that surrounds it.
 Unfortunately, this can prevent people from talking about and processing their experiences and can also perpetuate harmful myths.
 Below are some common misconceptions about miscarriages that we want to clear up.

 - Myth: Pregnancy loss is a rare pregnancy complication.